 - Food: Storage, Preparation, and (possibly) Production

-Move up the list of threats, adding additional items you would need to assist you and your family.
-This is more brainstorming, adding preps to your list as they cross your mind, stacking them on top of one another, and thus building your overall level of preparedness.
+Move up the list of threats, adding additional items you would need for you and your family.
+You are stacking preps, building your level of preparedness incrementally over time.

 Levels of Preparedness